fixie/fixie.github.io/docs/console-runner.md

 Arbitrary key-value pairs can be passed via the command line and made available to your [custom conventions](../custom-conventions).

 For example, you may want to implement support for [NUnit-style "categories"](http://www.nunit.org/index.php?p=category&r=2.6.4).
-Here we define category attribute and a custom convention which looks for them on test methods:
+Here we define category attributes and a custom convention which looks for them on test methods:

 {% highlight csharp %}
 [AttributeUsage(AttributeTargets.Method, Inherited = false)]